 The best type of exercise where your heart is concerned is activity that makes your heart and lungs work harder, such as brisk walking, cycling, aerobics, dancing and even climbing the stairs.
 As well as these types of moderate-intensity physical activity, your heart can also benefit if you improve your flexibility, mobility and strength.
 Try exercises such as yoga, Pilates or t'ai chi as well as digging the garden and housework such as vacuuming and sweeping.

-The British Heart Foundation also recommends activities for balance and co-ordination if you’re aged 65 or older, such as cycling, rambling, bowls and exercise classes that include standing and moving exercises.
+The NHS also recommends activities for balance and co-ordination if you’re aged 65 or older, such as yoga, t’ai chi and dancing.
 In addition to your 150 minutes of exercise each week, it’s a good idea to build more exercise into your daily routine so that you’re more active in general.
 This means doing things like walking wherever possible instead of using your car or taking the bus, and using stairs instead of taking the lift or the escalator.

 Try building up your activity levels gradually, and you’ll find as you get fitter you’ll be able to do more exercise.
 It also helps to do something that you enjoy rather than forcing yourself to do something you don’t like, and if you vary your activities instead of doing the same thing over and over again, it could help to keep you motivated.

 Natural remedies for a healthy heart

 A healthy lifestyle is the best way to keep your heart in good condition.
 But there are several nutritional supplements you could consider taking too, including the following: